sequenceiq/blog/source/_posts/2014-04-04-docker-introduction.markdown

 ###ADD

 The `ADD from to` command will copy the specified file into the container.
 Example:
 ADD data.xml /usr/local/data.xml.
 In this case the data.xml is in the same directory as the Dockerfile.
-After this command you can rely that this file is present in the container and you can use it as well: RUN rm /usr/local/data.xml.
+After this command you can rely on that this file is present in the container and you can use it as well: RUN rm /usr/local/data.xml.

 ###EXPOSE